 Ultimately, medical detox is the safest and most effective way to undergo opiate withdrawal.
 Attempting to detox on your own via the Thomas Recipe can be dangerous and lead to relapse.

-Medical News Today states that benzodiazepines are effective in combatting feelings of stress, seizures, and anxiety.
+- Benzodiazepines: Medical News Today states that benzodiazepines are effective in combating feelings of stress, seizures, and anxiety.
 They can also help some people sleep better.
 User reports on sites like Medium relay benzodiazepines should be taken for only four to five days, or addiction could occur.

 Since benzodiazepines are only available via prescription, many people using the Thomas Recipe get this ingredient from other sources.
 It is never safe to take a prescription drug that is not prescribed for you.

-Imodium can relieve symptoms of diarrhea in people who experience it as part of their withdrawal.
-It is also known as loperamide, and you can get it without a prescription at various pharmacies.
+- Imodium or loperamide: Imodium can relieve symptoms of diarrhea in people who experience it as part of their withdrawal.
+It is also known as loperamide, and you can get it without a prescription at various pharmacies

-These consist of magnesium, potassium, zinc, phosphorus, and vitamin B6.
-The World Health Organization mentions that people who undergo withdrawal lose water on a frequent basis because of diarrhea.
+- Supplements: These consist of magnesium, potassium, zinc, phosphorus, and vitamin B6.
+The World Health Organization mentions that people who undergo withdrawal lose water frequently because of diarrhea.
 As such, vitamin B and C supplements can aid in electrolyte imbalances.
 Medical News Today also mentions that eating bananas can help because they do not cause an upset stomach.